gabrielabarajas/testing-one/docs/06-tutorial-element types/09-codifiers/00-definition.md

 **Codifier** is a field found in the detail section of an element.

-This codifier is built up of a Code and a Description and when set in advance it allows the field to be filled with a predefined code.
+This codifier is built up of a Code and a Description and when set in advance, it will be easier to select a value for field rather than type it.

 ## **Prerequisites**
 1. No prerequisites.